peymanrasouli/CARE/README.md

 This repository contains the implementation source code of the following paper:

-CARE: Causality-preserved Actionable Recourse based on Sound Counterfactual Explanations
+CARE: Coherent Actionable Recourse based on Sound Counterfactual Explanations

 # Setup
 1- Clone the repository using HTTP/SSH: